 Get the Word Out

 Create and post flyers with a picture of your pet in the area your pet was last seen.
+Make sure to include an accurate description including age, color, date lost, spayed/neutered, collars/tags, microchipped or not, and the town they were lost in.
 Bring a flyer to the shelter and we will post one at our front desk.
 You can also post a flyer at local vet offices.

 Microchip Your Pet

 When your pet is found, please let us know and bring them in for a microchip.
 Microchips are the best and most efficient way in reuniting pets with their owners.
 When animal control picks up a lost pet, or when a stray cat is surrendered to our shelter, the first thing we do is scan them.
 And remember to keep you information up to date!